Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 Well, I think I'm going to ask Bob for some history with this, but I would just tell you that Jim Farley's assignment to oversee all the global markets and our leader in Asia-Pacific, Peter Fleet, they have really attacked what I would say is the fitness in China as part of our overall effort.
 And some significant actions are being taken there.

-And so, I'm optimistic about your inference that says that there's sustainability in the offing (33:00).
-I got to pair that with the knowledge that in the time that you all have been covering China and Automotive, there's a lot more indigent competitors there, and so pricing pressures and things like that are going to follow as well.
+And so, I'm optimistic about your inference that says that there's sustainability in the offing.
+I've got to pair that with the knowledge that in the time that you all have been covering China and Automotive, there's a lot more indigent (32:57) competitors there, and so pricing pressures and things like that are going to follow as well.
+But, Bob, what would you add?

 Robert L. Shanks - Ford Motor Co.

 Yeah.
 I would just add I guess a couple of things.
-One is, you're right that the improvement year-over-year is driven by the other consolidated operations outside of China.
+One is, you're right that the improvement year-over-year is driven by the consolidated operations outside of China.
 And the thing that encourages me about that is not too long ago we're talking about the need to restructure or improve those businesses.
-That's been incredibly successful, and it's not just Australia, India that I mentioned, ASEAN, Taiwan, New Zealand, South Korea.
-And it's pretty broad-based.
+That's been incredibly successful, and it's not just Australia, India, I mentioned, ASEAN, Taiwan, New Zealand, South Korea.
+I mean, it's pretty broad-based.

 So, I feel fantastic about what the team was able to do as they set their focus on that and have done some really great things to achieve it.
 So, therefore, it gives me confidence as we look at China.
 As Jim says, it's a huge operation.
 And I think we see enormous opportunities to improve the overall business performance in Asia-Pacific by sustaining what we've delivered in the consolidated operations and really going after the opportunities that we have in China.